htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   of a Linux cgroup v2 system to set the "memory.low" setting in a job's cgroup to encourage cacheable memory pages to be reclaimed faster.
   :jira:`2391`

-- If a file transfer plugin is broken in such a way that it cannot be executed, no longer put a job that uses it on hold, but back to idle so it can try again.
-  :jira:`2400`

 - Local universe jobs on Linux are now put into their own cgroups.
 New knob :macro:`USE_CGROUPS_FOR_LOCAL_UNIVERSE` disables it.